darktable-org/rawspeed/data/README.md

   </CFA>
 ```

 This refers to the color layout of the sensor.
-This is the position at of the colors on the uncropped image, so it will be the same no matter what crop you specify.
+This is the position of the colors on the uncropped image, so it will be the same no matter what crop you specify.
 Currently only 2×2 CFA patterns are possible.

 From version 2, there is an alternative syntax; *CFA2*.
 This definition allows for sizes *bigger than 2x2* and has a simpler syntax: